 OVERVIEW: The Minneapolis based Loft Literary Center is one of the country's most respected literary arts centers.
-It offers a few broadly ranging grants and awards for writers at various stages of their artistic development.
-In addition, it also offers a supportive community and a number of other resources to help writers further their career.
+It offers a few grants and awards for writers at various stages of their artistic development.
+It also provides a supportive community and a number of other resources to help writers further their career.

-IP TAKE: Though Loft only offers a few grants and awards, its assistance is fairly substantial for the field of writing.
-Its additional resources can also be a great prize for you as a writer if you delve deep enough.
+IP TAKE: Though Loft only offers a few grants and awards, its support is fairly substantial for the field of writing.
+Its additional resources can also provide great funding for writers who delve deep enough.

-PROFILE: The Loft Literary Center offers a handful of major grants and awards.
-They are all given in order to "allow participants to focus on their craft over the course of a year; to hone their skills working with nationally acclaimed authors; and to embark on projects of their own design to further their artistic careers."
+PROFILE: The Loft Literary Center seeks to advance “the artistic development of writers,” foster “a thriving literary community,” and inspire “a passion for literature.”
+It funds a handful of major literary grants and awards that "allow participants to focus on their craft over the course of a year; to hone their skills working with nationally acclaimed authors; and to embark on projects of their own design to further their artistic careers."
 Though they are few, these programs are among the top tier in the field.

-The main categories of grants, awards, and fellowships for creative writing fall into five areas:
+The main categories of grants, awards, and fellowships for creative writing fall into four areas:

 In addition to these grants and awards, other one-time programs are frequently announced for specific communities of writers.
-To take advantage of these additional opportunities, you can become a member, or keep up with its blog, "The Writers' Block".
-The Loft also offers other tools of the trade, like their Community Postings, which lists calls for submissions, other contests and grants, book clubs, and additional services for writers.
+To take advantage of these additional opportunities, grantseekers should become a member, or keep up with its blog, "The Writers' Block".
+The Loft also offers other tools of the trade, like its Community Postings, which lists calls for submissions, other contests and grants, book clubs, and additional services for writers.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).